 THOMAS J. WATSON SCHOOL OF ENGINEERING AND APPLIED SCIENCE

+Mentor or help recruit Watson students!
 We welcome our alumni to stay involved with the Watson School by joining the Alumni Career Network, mentoring current undergraduate and graduate students, or sharing advice and memories as part of the Alumni Admissions Volunteer Program.
 If you'd like to return to campus, you can speak on career panels or as a special guest lecturer, or provide invaluable professional expertise and sponsorship as a mentor for senior design projects.
 We also invite you to serve on Watson School advisory boards or take a variety of active roles in professional clubs and organizations.

+Participate as an alumni DJ.
 If you were a DJ or fan of free-form campus radio as a student and wish to remain involved as a graduate, you can certainly do so.
 WHRW welcomes alumni to volunteer as DJs.
 In fact, several alumni host radio shows on a weekly basis.